Do you want to integrate payment gateway and get paid online without any hassle?

 Next, click on the Embedded Checkout Field from the radio button from the Checkout display style option.
 You can also enable Zip/Postal code verification.
 Now click on the Update button.

-Step5: Integrating the payment gateway
+Step5: Embedding the payment form

 Here is the output of the page with a preview look.